Estonia Food Guide

 Kali

-A non-alcoholic version of the traditional Estonian small beer, often made with rye and juniper berries.
-It has a slightly sour and smoky flavor.
+A non-alcoholic take on the traditional Estonian small beer, made with rye and juniper berries.
+It tastes slightly sour with a smoky edge.

 Morss (Berry Juice)

-A refreshing berry juice made from various berries like lingonberries, cranberries, or blueberries.
-It's a popular drink enjoyed throughout the year.
+A berry juice made from lingonberries, cranberries, or blueberries.
+People drink it all year.

 Keefir (Kefir)

-A fermented milk drink similar to yogurt.
-It's a probiotic-rich beverage known for its health benefits.
+A fermented milk drink, close to yogurt.
+It's full of probiotics and drunk for its health benefits.